Jammin93/clipp/README.rst

 	$ python3 -m 1 2 3 -t bin
 	Namespace(globals={}, locals={'sum': {'value': 6, '--result-type': 'bin'}}, extra=[])

 At this point, our utility isn't very useful for the end-user.
-We'll need to make our utility do what it claims if we want happy users.
+We'll need to make our utility does what it claims if we want happy users.

 .. code:: python